 Galen Paine is an attorney member from Sitka.
 Ms. Paine was previously a public defender; currently, Ms. Paine is a private attorney in Sitka.
-Ms. Paine was appointed to the Council in 2016 by the Alaska Bar Board of Governors.
+Ms. Paine was appointed in 2016.

 C. Organization and Administration of the Council

 The Judicial Council is governed by bylaws adopted pursuant to the constitutional provision that the Council shall act "according to rules which it adopts" (Article IV, Section 8).
 The current bylaws are in Appendix B and on the Council's website at www.ajc.state.ak.us.